Bang Energy Girl Lindsey Pelas Pumps Gas In Tiny Daisy Dukes & Plunging Top

 Lindsey Pelas is showing off her smoking hot bod in a new video to promote Bang Energy drinks, and her latest update was so steamy that it had her fans begging for more.
-The Playboy model stunned as she showed off what a typical day in Los Angeles is like for her, and delighted her over 9 million fans in the process.
+The Playboy model stunned as she showed off what a typical day in Los Angeles is like for her and delighted her over 9 million fans in the process.

 In the clip, Lindsey is seen showing off her enviable curves by sporting a pair of the tiniest Daisy Dukes ever.
 Pelas’ denim shorts split at the sides and leave little to the imagination as they flaunt her tiny waist, curvy booty, and long, lean legs.